Unicycle:

 I’m using an Insta360 X5 to record sections of the trip.
 This thing is crazy cool—it makes it look like you’re being filmed by a drone.
 Hopefully I don’t break it.

 I’ll also be using my iPhone 12 for still shots.
+(Upgraded to an IPhone 16 mid trip)

 Tools: